magland/ephemeri-pubsub/README.md

 git push heroku main
 ```

 Make a note of the URL where the server is being hosted.
 For example it might be `https://ephemeri-pubsub-1.herokuapp.com`.
-This URL along with the proxy secret will allow clients to connect to services.